 2C Chesham Building

 Research interests and PhD supervision

 Harvey G. Cohen earned his PhD in U.S. and cultural history from the University of Maryland (2002).
 He taught there for three years, using music and film to trace significant themes in American culture and history from the colonial era to now – which he still does as Senior Lecturer at King’s College London, where he arrived in 2006.
 Cohen mostly writes books and teaches about the history and business of the music and film industries.
-His book “Duke Ellington’s America” (2010) was named one of the best books of the year by the Washington Post, won a Choice Magazine Outstanding Academic Title Award and received significant coverage in the New Yorker, BBC, NPR and many other media outlets: http://press.uchicago.edu/ucp/books/book/chicago/D/bo8169884.html
+His book “Duke Ellington’s America” (2010) was named one of the best books of the year by the Washington Post, won a Choice Magazine Outstanding Academic Title Award and received significant coverage in the New Yorker, New York Times, Mojo Magazine, BBC, NPR and many other media outlets: http://press.uchicago.edu/ucp/books/book/chicago/D/bo8169884.html

 - Cultural and political history

 - History and business of popular music and film in the US and UK